|Based in||British Virgin Islands|

 - Mac OS

-VPN Protocols – You can select which VPN protocol you want to use directly in the ExpressVPN apps.
-Below you can see the available VPN protocols with the ExpressVPN Windows app:
+ExpressVPN gives you the ability to select which VPN protocols you want to use directly in the apps.
+Here you can see the available VPN protocols in the Windows client:

-ExpressVPN network lock (kill switch)
+ExpressVPN Network Lock (kill switch)

 The Network Lock feature is currently available in the following apps: